deepcausality-rs/papers/effect_propagation_process/markdown/effect propagation process.md

 **Classic causality:** Classical causality assumes the existing of a definitive causal structure that, once discovered, can be modeled.
 This leads directly to the notoriously hard causal discovery problem as it is not yet clear how to find a definitive causal structure assuming it exists.

 **EPP:** EPP does not assume the pre-existence of a definitive causal structure.
 Instead, it embraces indefinite causal order in which it is not yet clear if A happened before B or B happened before A. Conceptually, this mechanism not only allows for the existence of superposed causal pathways, but enables the handling of emergent causal structures.

-**Inversion:** While the practicality of superposed causal pathways remains an open topic, there is a clear use case for emergent causal structures in dynamic systems.
-Moving away from a presumed definitive causal structure towards emergent causal structures in dynamic systems not only inverts the core capability, but also elevates causal modeling to deal with the intricate uncertainty of dynamic systems.
+While the practicality of superposed causal pathways remains an open topic, there is a clear use case for emergent causal structures in dynamic systems.
+Moving away from a presumed definitive causal structure towards emergent causal structures in dynamic systems elevates causal modeling to deal with the intricate uncertainty of dynamic systems.

 ## Validity

-Philosophical concepts may not be subject to the same rigor as empirical science, but the author feels that critically assessing the validity of the Effect Propagation Process framework contributes an important step towards a holistic perspective.

 In empirical science, internal validity focuses on the extent to which a study accurately establishes a causal relationship between variables, whereas external validity considers the extent to which the findings can be generalized.
 In the absence of empirical evidence, it is appropriate to consider the soundness and consistency as internal validity and consider the boundaries of generalization as a proxy for external validity.